IntelLabs/nlp-architect/doc/source/sparse_gnmt.rst

 The GNMT architecture is an encoder-decoder architecture with attention as presented in the original paper [1]_.

 The encoder consists of an embedding layer followed by 1 bi-directional and 3 uni-directional LSTM layers with residual connections between them.
-The decoder consists of an embedding layer followed by 4 uni-directional LSTM layers and a linear softmax layer.
+The decoder consists of an embedding layer followed by 4 uni-directional LSTM layers and a linear Softmax layer.
 The attention mechanism connects between the encoder's bi-directional LSTM layer to all of the decoder's LSTM layers.

 The GNMT model was adapted from the model shown in *Neural Machine Translation (seq2seq) Tutorial* [2]_ and from its repository_.